World Football Elo Ratings: Comparison with other systems

 A 2009 comparative study of eight methods found that the implementation of the Elo rating system described below had the highest predictive capability for football matches, while the men's FIFA ranking method (2006–2018 system) performed poorly.

 The FIFA World Rankings is the official national teams rating system used by the international governing body of football.
 The FIFA Women's World Rankings system has used a modified version of the Elo formula since 2003.
 In June 2018, the FIFA ranking switched to an Elo-based ranking as well, starting from the current FIFA rating points.
 The major difference between the World Football Elo Rating and the new men's FIFA rating system is that the latter does not consider goal differential and counts a penalty shoot-out as a win/loss rather than a draw (neither method distinguishes a win in extra time from a win in regular time).

+Other versions

+The creation of the World Football Elo Ratings has been an inspiration for many other unofficial rankings of this format, such as the World Football Club Elo Ratings (published by clubelo.com) and Football Player Elo Ratings (published by playerelo.football).

+All-time team highs

+The following is a list of the top 10 national football teams ranked by the highest Elo rating they ever reached.